openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/20_implementation.rst

 .. _How to get type via reflection:

-How to get type via reflection
+How to Get Type Via Reflection
 ******************************

-The |LANG|  standard library (see :ref:`Standard Library`) provides a pseudo generic static method 'Type.for<*T*>()' to be processed by the compiler in a specific way during compialtion.
+The |LANG| standard library (see :ref:`Standard Library`) provides a pseudo generic static method ``Type.for<T>()`` to be processed by the compiler in a specific way during compilation.
 A call to this method allows getting a variable of type *Type* that represents type *T* at runtime.
 Type *T* can be any valid type.